-The National Wildlife Federation has worked to connect children and youth with nature for decades, inspiring children through Ranger Rick® magazine, working with educators to get kids learning outdoors, and helping parents find new ways to engage their children outside.
+For decades the National Wildlife Federation has worked to connect children and youth with nature, inspiring children through Ranger Rick® magazine, working with educators to get kids learning outdoors, and helping parents find new ways to engage their children outside.

 Today the amount of time kids spend outside is alarmingly low—only minutes per day—while screen time is at an all-time high.
 The National Wildlife Federation has set a new goal to stem the tide and move kids back outdoors.

 Our three-year goal is to get 21 million American children, teens, and young adults out of their indoor habitat and into the great outdoors.
 This goal propels us toward a future in which all kids spend time outside each day, creating a generation of happier, healthier children with more awareness and connection to the natural world.

 The National Wildlife Federation’s Green Hour program is designed to encourage, parents, schools, childcare centers, park agencies, camps, grandparents, and others to adopt a goal of an hour per day of time for children to play and learn outdoors in nature.

 The idea of a "green" hour comes from research on creative play and health by the Centers for Disease Control and the Academy of America Pediatrics.
 Research also shows the best way to connect young people to a lifelong concern for nature, wildlife, and the outdoors is through regular positive experiences.